March Break Youth Session 1

 - Live-In Student:

-- $250 + tax Includes three nights' accommodation (Friday, Saturday, Sunday), all meals, and all tuition costs.
-There is no supper served on Friday night.
+- $300 + tax Includes three nights' accommodation (Friday, Saturday, Sunday), all meals, and all tuition costs.
+There is no supper served on the first night.
 Registration will take place Friday evening between 6:00pm and 8:00pm.

 - Day Student: